alexpeterhall/quotes/quotes.md

 "Success comes to the lowly and to the poorly talented, but the special characteristic of a great person is to triumph over the disasters and panics of human life." - Seneca, On Providence, 4.1
 "Inaction breeds doubt and fear.
 Action breeds confidence and courage.
 If you want to conquer the negative elements in your life, don't sit at home and think about it.
 Go out and get busy!" — Dale Carnegie
 "It is a crime to despair.
-We must learn to draw from misfortune the means of future strength." - Winston Churchill
+We must learn to draw from misfortune the means of future strength." - Winston Churchill "The soul would have no rainbow had the eyes no tears." - John Vance Cheney, poet (29 Dec 1848-1922) "Continuous effort -- not strength or intelligence -- is the key to unlocking our potential." - Winston Churchill "Smooth seas don't make for skillful sailors." - African Proverb

 ## Focus

 "Unless you do the right things, the right things will not happen to you." - Sadhguru "What information consumes is rather obvious: it consumes the attention of its recipients.
-Hence a wealth of information creates a poverty of attention." - Herbert Simon
+Hence a wealth of information creates a poverty of attention, and a need to allocate that attention efficiently among the overabundance of information sources that might consume it." - Herbert Simon
 "In a world deluged by irrelevant information, clarity is power." - Yuval Harari If more information was the answer, then we'd all be billionaires with perfect abs. - Unknown "If you learn something slowly, you forget it slowly.
 If you learn something very quickly, you forget it almost immediately." - Itzhak Perlman